mendix/docs-site-test/content/en/docs/refguide8/modeling/pages/data-widgets/grids/template-grid.md

 ### 3.1 Common Section {#common}

-{{% snippet file="/static/_includes/refguide8/common-section-link.md" %}}
+{{% snippet file="refguide8/common-section-link.md" %}}

 ### 3.2 Data Source Properties {#data-source}

 The data source determines which objects will be shown in the template grid.
-For general information about data sources, see [Data Sources](data-sources).
+For general information about data sources, see [Data Sources](/refguide8/data-sources/).

 #### 3.2.1 Type

 The list view supports the following types of data sources:

-* [Database source](database-source) – objects are retrieved directly form the database
+* [Database source](/refguide8/database-source/) – objects are retrieved directly form the database
-* [XPath source](xpath-source) – objects are retrieved directly form the database
+* [XPath source](/refguide8/xpath-source/) – objects are retrieved directly form the database
-* [Microflow source](microflow-source) – calculates the list of objects by executing a microflow
+* [Microflow source](/refguide8/microflow-source/) – calculates the list of objects by executing a microflow
-* [Association source](association-source) – follows an association to get to objects
+* [Association source](/refguide8/association-source/) – follows an association to get to objects

 The database and XPath sources retrieve objects from the database and supports searching and sorting.

 ### 3.3 Design Properties Section {#design-properties}

-{{% snippet file="/static/_includes/refguide8/design-section-link.md" %}}
+{{% snippet file="refguide8/design-section-link.md" %}}

 ### 3.4 General Section {#general}